EricssonResearch/scott-eu/simulation-ros/src/turtlebot2i/turtlebot2i_description/v-rep_model/README.md

 This folder contains the scene files e.g. **turtlebot2i.ttt** and Lua files for each component e.g. **turtlebot2i_lidar.lua**.

+- The main scene file is `warehouse_turtlebot2i.ttt`.
-The scene files are:
+- The other files are under development.

-1. warehouse_turtlebot2i_v(xxx).ttt

-**Comment from Andrew: **

-> I think this is marginally more helpful than just running 'ls'.
-> Which is the most recent file?
-> What is a one-line description of each scene file?

-**Note:** Some components are not activated, and you can edit the Lua files in the scene. e.g.  the line 16 and 17 in camera_sr300
+**Note:** Some sensors are disabled by default to save processing times.
+To activate, just comment the lines with the function call `sim.setExplicitHandling()`.
+Example of line that should comment to enable the sensor:

 ```
     sim.setExplicitHandling(object_sr300_camera_rgb, 1) -- 0: enable camera rgb